YA Science Fiction

 The store owner’s gaze snaps onto mine.
 He knows.
 My hands drop to my sides, stinging.

-“You…” He says, his voice echoing in the sudden silence of the store.
+“You…” His voice echoes in the sudden silence of the store.
 Everyone fixes their eyes on me, the person who does not belong.
 The person who steals another’s livelihood for her own.
 I used to be one of you, but the words lodge in my throat, a broken bridge of time dividing our classes.
 “Come here.
 Let me see what’s in your hands.”

 I do not obey.
 Before he can alert the security, I bolt from the market, shouts and mingled oaths trailing after me.